BonsaiAI/bonsaiai.github.io/source/includes/getting-started/_install.html.md

 conda install git
 ```

-If you *do not* have Anaconda installed on your system, please skip this section.
+If you *do not* have Anaconda installed on your system, please go to the [Manual Install][18] or [Install with Chocolatey or Homebrew][17] instructions.

-conda is a tool for installing and managing Python and R dependencies.
-Anaconda includes Python and pip, so all you need to do is install git if you haven't already.
+`conda` is a tool for installing and managing Python and R dependencies.
+Anaconda includes Python and pip, so all you need to do is install Git if you haven't already.
 For more information, refer to the [Anaconda website][10].

 # Setup the Bonsai CLI